-Join Scott Simpson for an in-depth discussion in this video Diagnosing file access issues, part of LFCS: Storage Management (Ubuntu).
+Join Scott Simpson for an in-depth discussion in this video Diagnosing file access issues, part of Linux Foundation Cert Prep: Storage Management (Ubuntu).

 - [Instructor] Tracking down problems that users…or services are having,…can often come down to permissions issues.…Sometimes permission issues are easy to identify.…If you get a log message or other error…that points you in the right direction.…Otherwise you'll need to do some detective work…and figure it out.…A good place to start is with the file ACL tool, get F-A-C-L…or getfacl, which will list both the permissions…and access control lists for a file or folder…which may tell you what you need to know…to solve a permissions problem.…From there you can work to figure out whether a user…or a program is being prevented access…through explicit permissions…or through group membership.…